 Some things you’ll want to avoid are gulping, as it’s going to hurt your new tummy.
-Also avoid straws, as they can introduce extra gas into your stomach which can be quite painful.
+Also, avoid straws, as they can introduce extra gas into your stomach, which can be quite painful.
 Just make sure to keep sipping throughout the day and keep walking every hour to prevent blood clots.
-These are your main focus during the clear liquid diet phase of your bariatric surgery.
+These are your primary focus during the clear liquid diet phase of your bariatric surgery.

 Also, avoid caffeine at this point.
-According to the American Society for Metabolic and Bariatric Surgery, caffeine should be avoided for at least the first 30 days following bariatric surgery.
+According to the American Society for Metabolic and Bariatric Surgery, caffeine should be avoided for at least 30 days following bariatric surgery.
 Caffeine can dehydrate you and stimulate your appetite.
-It’s also usually found in high-sugar drinks, so you’ll want to make sure you are avoiding those.
+It’s also usually found in high-sugar drinks, so you’ll want to make sure you avoid them.
 After the first 30 days, consult your doctor whether you can have some caffeine again.

 Clear Liquid Diet Recipes

-Since you’re eating plain liquids on the clear liquid diet, it’s tough to really develop recipes for this phase.
+Since you’re eating bland liquids on the clear liquid diet, it’s tough to develop recipes for this phase.
 However, I wanted to include some recipes if you decide to go homemade for some of your meals.